In pouring points, hoppers, as inspection before bagging, etc.

 Construction & materials data

-Goudsmit magnetic grids are available in square and round.
+Goudsmit grate magnets are available in square and round.

 The neodymium magnetic bars are provided with enveloping extractor tubes.
 This makes the grate robust and manual wiping unnecessary.
 By pulling the magnetic bar unit from the extractor tubes, the captured ferrous contaminants will fall off automatically.
 We call this 'manual quick-cleaning'.